-The School has recognized payments for short-term leases with a term of twelve months or less as expenses as incurred, and these leases are not included as lease liabilities or right-to-use assets on the statement of net position.
-There were no short-term leases in fiscal year 2023.
+The School has recognized payments for short-term leases with a term of twelve months or less as expenses as incurred, and these leases are not included as lease liabilities or ROU assets on the statement of net position.
+There were no short-term leases in fiscal year 2024.